 To provide safe and easy access to buildings for emergencies, parking regulations are strictly enforced.
-On-campus parking areas (see campus map on next page) are assigned as follows:
+On-campus parking areas (see map on previous page) are assigned as follows:

-- Handicapped Parking sections are in the south lot and the area on the east side of the Susan B. Anthony Center and along the Fire Road.
-Faculty, staff and students who park in these areas must display a state issued handicap placard or plate. - Student Parking is in the north, central, and south lots in areas not designated as faculty/staff or handicapped spaces.
-Cars must park between painted lines. - Faculty/Staff Parking is along East Road and in designated areas in the north, central and south lots; and on the Fire Road.
+- Handicapped/Special Permit Parking sections are in the south lot and the area on the east side of the Susan B. Anthony Center and along the Fire Road.
+Faculty, staff and students who park in these areas must display a state issued handicap placard or plate, or a special permit issued by the Facilities Office. - Student Parking is in the north, central, and south lots in areas not designated as faculty/staff or handicapped spaces.
+Cars must park between painted lines, when applicable.

+- Faculty/Staff Parking is along East Road and in designated areas in the north, central and south lots; and on the Fire Road.
 Cars parked in these areas must display a BCC faculty/staff parking sticker. - Visitor Parking is for visitors only.
 Faculty, staff and students are prohibited from parking in visitor spaces.
 Vehicles parked in unauthorized spaces will be ticketed.
 Fines may be mailed or delivered to the Parking Clerk located in the Student Billing Office (F-108, ext.
 3042).